 WATER POLO

-Three of our semi-finals' teams won their games on Saturday and will now advance through to the grand finals, and the other two teams will compete for the bronze medal in their respective division.
+Three semi-final teams won their matches and will progress to the grand finals, while the remaining two teams will compete for bronze medals in their divisions!

 MSM RUN CLUB